stac-utils/stactools/README.md

 - Add documentation for the subpackage.
 - Add subpackage to .readthedocs.yml install
 - Add the subpackage to the `subpackages` list in the top-level `setup.py`, with `is_extra=True`.
 This will allow for an install of that specific subpackage with the pip extras syntax, e.g. `pip install stactools[aster]`.
+- Include tests for the subpackage within `tests/{pkg}`.
+At minimum, include a `CliTestCase` to check the command-line usage, and then any unit tests you feel are appropriate to test the more interesting logic in your subpackage.